In Philippines drug war, ICC sees ‘reasonable basis’ for crimes against humanity

 Human Rights Watch said in a recent report that the campaign ramped up during the pandemic.
 An analysis by the group determined that there was a 50 percent increase in deaths linked to the war on drugs between April and July this year.

-The ICC intends to decide early next year whether it will pursue a full investigation into the alleged drug war abuses in the Philippines.
+The ICC intends to decide early next year whether it will pursue a full investigation of the alleged drug war abuses in the Philippines.

-In the meantime, Duterte has also pledged to handle the coronavirus pandemic as he has his war on drugs.
+In the meantime, Duterte has pledged to handle the coronavirus pandemic as he has his war on drugs.

 “Together, we shall fight this pandemic with the same fervor as our campaign against illegal drugs, criminality, insurgency and corruption in high places and entrenched parochial interests,” he said in a national address last month.
-Earlier on in the pandemic, he gave police permission to shoot those who violated the national lockdown.
+Earlier in the pandemic, he gave police permission to shoot those who violated the national lockdown.

 Read more: